CUASAS/pixel-gantry-control/Gantry/gScript Application/gScript Documentation.md

 #### `GETFLOATPOPUP`

-Creates a popup asking the user to supply a single float value.
+*(Depreciated, will be replaced with DIALOG)* Creates a popup asking the user to supply a single float value.

 *Format:* `GETFLOATPOPUP value prompt`